×

 Example:

-The boy who scored the highest run in the cricket turnament is my brother.
+The boy who scored the highest run in the cricket tournament is my brother.

-The director addressed the chairman before the meeting begun.
+The director addressed the chairman before the meeting began.

-Suresh's health recovered so quickly that even the doctor couldn't believe.Here, recovered is followed by an adverb instead of an object.
+Suresh's health recovered so quickly that even the doctor couldn't believe it.
+(No object follows recovered.)

 The jury will continue the hearing after a break. (transitive)